zakarialaoui10/ziko-tgl/README.md

                 .useStandardMaterial()
  ```
 ## Controls
-ZikoGl includes a variety of control mechanisms to manipulate the camera and objects within the scene.
+ziko-tgl includes a variety of control mechanisms to manipulate the camera and objects within the scene.
 These controls enhance user interaction and make it easier to navigate and modify the 3D environment.
  ### Camera Based Controls
  Camera-based controls allow users to navigate the scene by manipulating the camera's position and orientation.
  - ***OrbitControls :*** Enables orbiting around a target.